plotly/dash-vtk/demos/usage-pyvista-terrain-following-mesh/README.md

 ## Goal

-The goal of that example is to show you how you can use PyVista to get a PointCloud and render it using dash-vtk on the client side.
+The goal of that example is to show you how you can use PyVista to get a mesh and transform it using dash-vtk for its rendering.